jacoblapworth/akahu-sdk-swift/src/react/button.md

 <XUIButton size='small'>Smaller button</XUIButton>
 ```

-There are two options for "full-width" buttons. `full-width-mobile` only creates a full-width button at mobile breakpoints.
+There are two options for "full-width" buttons. `full-width-mobile` only creates a full-width button at mobile breakpoints. `full-width` will be a full-width button at any breakpoint.

 ```
 	<div>
 		<div className="xui-margin-bottom">

 			<XUIButton variant="primary" size='full-width'>
-				Big button
+				Full-width Button
 			</XUIButton>

 		</div>
 		<div>

 			<XUIButton variant="create" size='full-width-mobile'>
-				Mobile button
+				Mobile Full-width Button
 			</XUIButton>

 		</div>